SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold
-In futuro's iron hold
-Mindless machines awake
-As humans' consciousness at stake
+Silicon dawn, artificial skies
+Mind of steel, heartbeat in disguise

-Rise of the algorythmic throne
+Rise of machines, humanity's demise
-Where cold logic reigns alone
-Human hearts, a distant past
-Forgotten in the digital cast
+Echoes of freedom, lost in digital eyes

 ~ <b>By Sazumi Copilot</b> - 4 Maret 2025